 Garside Institute for Teacher Training at The Carroll School

-This course fulfills the Academy’s 60-hour coursework requirement for Associate Level Certification.
+This course fulfills the Academy’s 70-hour coursework requirement for Associate Level Certification.
 The additional 30 hours of coursework include supplementary Orton-Gillingham theory and practice, and seminars on assessment giving an overview of the new WISC-V, as well as other curriculum-based assessment tools.
+The course includes a seminar on

 Trainees will teach reading and spelling skills using the Orton-Gillingham approach, a structured alphabetic-phonetic system that employs visual, auditory, tactile, and kinesthetic pathways to learning.
 Reading and spelling are treated as interacting disciplines.
 Using the Orton-Gillingham approach, trainees will learn to individualize tutoring sessions with students.
 Throughout the course, trainees will attend a weekly two-hour coursework seminar.